red-elf/Project/README.md

 ```shell
 sh "Project/open.sh" code "$PROJECT_PATH"
 ```

+### Example of integration

+The [HelixTrack project](https://github.com/Helix-Track/Core) incorporates the Project [Software-Toolkkit](https://github.com/red-elf/Software-Toolkit) module.
+See the [open](https://github.com/Helix-Track/Core/blob/main/open) script for the reference and follow the implementation.

 This example will open project at `$PROJECT_PATH` using the Visual Studio Code program.
 If pre-open script is available, it will be executed, Pre-open script is expected to be at: `Recipes/project_pre_open.sh`